stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

     EOF
     ```

+3. Create the `KlusterletAddonConfig` resource to enable all ACM addons.
+This is applicable only in ACM hub.
+If you have installed MCE only, this is not applicable.

+    ```bash
+    $ cat <<EOF | oc apply -f -
+    apiVersion: agent.open-cluster-management.io/v1
+    kind: KlusterletAddonConfig
+    metadata:
+      name: $CLUSTER_NAME
+      namespace: $CLUSTER_NAME
+    spec:
+      clusterName: $CLUSTER_NAME
+      clusterNamespace: $CLUSTER_NAME
+      clusterLabels:
+        cloud: auto-detect
+        vendor: auto-detect
+      applicationManager:
+        enabled: true
+      certPolicyController:
+        enabled: true
+      iamPolicyController:
+        enabled: true
+      policyController:
+        enabled: true
+      searchCollector:
+        enabled: false
+    EOF
+    ```

-3. After the hosted cluster is created, it will be imported into MCE.
+4. After the hosted cluster is created, it will be imported into MCE.
 You can check the status by running

     ```bash
      $ oc get managedcluster $CLUSTER_NAME